'Everything, Everywhere All at Once' – Trippy, Weird, and Heartfelt - Oscar winner

 The relationship between Evelyn and Joy reflects many mother-daughter relationships, especially those with an immigrant mother and American-born daughter.
 It’s specifically relatable for many Chinese Americans, Asian Americans, and Americans with parents from third-world countries.
 Evelyn tersely tells Joy to “lose weight because you’re getting fat”, and doesn’t fully embrace Joy having a girlfriend and being queer.
 The audience clearly sees Joy’s pain in her facial expressions.
 She’s clearly hurt and disappointed by her mother.
 The premise of the film is that Evelyn learns that Joy is seeking her approval and unconditional love – by way of multi-universe destruction, chaos, depression, and rage, with Alice-in-Wonderland-esque costumes and makeup for pizzazz.
 Although Joy as Jobu Tupaki in the multiverse is the destructive villain seeking Evelyn, Evelyn refuses to destroy her daughter, even when told the multiverse’s existence depends on it.
 Jobu’s depressive and destructive spiral and belief that nothing matters compels Evelyn to take the mental leap to love and save Joy.

 Evelyn loathes and pities her husband Waymond in their life together in a small dingy apartment above their laundromat.
-We see divorce papers, assuming they’re from Evelyn wanting to separate from Waymond.
+We see divorce papers early in the film, that Waymond wants to talk to Evelyn about.
 He is meek, awkward, and ridiculous – clearly unattractive to Evelyn.
 She, on the other hand, is grating, demanding, and unloving.
 We see a glimpse of Waymond gazing at an elderly couple in the hospital where the old woman tenderly kisses her husband on the cheek.
 It’s a stark contrast to Evelyn’s disgust towards himself.
 When the multiverse journey comes into play, the alternate Waymond is completely different.
 He is the same person, but confident, deliberate, and cool.
 Evelyn respects this new Waymond, and her love grows.
 Going through the different multiverse scenarios, a notable moment takes place when both Evelyn and Waymond are glamorous celebrities at an Oscar-esque event.
 In this universe, they are not married and meet each other on the grand staircase.
 After the show, Evelyn tells Waymond that in another life, they are living a pathetic life together above a laundromat.
 Waymond endearingly said he would choose that life over the glamorous life if they’re together.
 Waymond’s love and kindness are the impetus that compels Evelyn to save the multiverse, her marriage, and her daughter’s esteem.